Postpartum Depression Treatment

 Postpartum depression is never something to feel ashamed of, and treatment is crucial to the health of both the mother and the baby.
 Mothers are not at fault for their symptoms and require help in order to feel better.
 Mothers who are depressed put their children at risk of Reactive Attachment Disorder, a disorder where the child can’t properly form attachment due to emotional neglect.

-At this time in a women’s life, some mothers may also find they are genetically predisposed to a disease.
+At this time in a women’s life, some mothers may also find they are genetically predisposed to a disease or experience dramatic hormonal changes.
 The stress of childbirth often affects our bodies to express genes which weren’t previously expressed.
 In a conversation on “Why Do Mothers Suffer From Depression,” Dr. Amen discusses with his wife, Tana Amen, the significance of women having their thyroid hormones checked.
 Hashimotos, for example, is an autoimmune disease which primarily affects the thyroid and can have a large influence on swinging between anxiety and depression.

 5 Ways to Help Heal Depression in Mothers